gfilicetti/gke-github-deployment/analytics/README.md

 > TODO(alanpoole): diagram

 # Configuring BQ resources
-The folklowing steps will walk you through the process of setting up Big Query data set, tables, connection, view, and scheduled queries.
+The following steps will walk you through the process of setting up Big Query data set, tables, connection, view, and scheduled queries.

 1. Navigate to the scripts directory